kilianMeddas/projet_kafka/README.md

 * Docker: For containerizing services.
 * Kafka: As the message broker.
 * MongoDB: For storing consumed messages.
-* Kafdrop: Kafka monitoring tool.
-* Mongo-Express: Web-based MongoDB administration tool.
 * Python: For the producer and consumer scripts.
+* Streamlit : For the interface
+* Flask : To check the stat file

 ---
 ## Setup and Installation